 For full details on configuring remote repositories please refer to Remote Repositories.

 A virtual repository (or "repository group") aggregates several repositories with the same package type under a common URL.
-The repository is virtual in that you can resolve and retrieve artifacts from it but you cannot deploy artifacts to it.

 Generic Virtual Repositories